Australians love a festival – especially an arts festival – and there is no shortage of them in 2020. We list over 100 here!

 Held in Coonabarabran NSW over 19-20 June, Articulate Festival (NSW) celebrates art, inclusion, and culture and features a wide range of local arts on show, made live and in competition.
 Program details are yet to be announced.

-Melbourne Cabaret Festival (VIC) returns from 17-28 June.
+POSTPONED: Melbourne Cabaret Festival (VIC) returns from 17-28 June.
 Submissions are currently open.
+UPDATE: We will return when this crisis is past.

-The 2020 Melbourne Art Fair (VIC) will be staged at at the Melbourne Convention and Exhibition Centre from 18-21 June.
+POSTPONED: The 2020 Melbourne Art Fair (VIC) will be staged at at the Melbourne Convention and Exhibition Centre from 18-21 June.
 Melbourne Art Foundation have announced the appointment of Emily Cormack as the Melbourne Art Fair 2020 Artistic Director, a new position that will oversee the artistic direction for the 16th edition of the fair.
+UPDATE: The fair has been scheduled to take place from 4-7 February 2021.

-Festival of Voices (TAS), Tasmania’s iconic winter festival and Australia’s premier celebration of song, runs from 1-12 July.
+CANCELLED: Festival of Voices (TAS), Tasmania’s iconic winter festival and Australia’s premier celebration of song, runs from 1-12 July.
 The full program will be available in April.
+NEW DATES: We will be remounting the festival from 30 June to 11 July 2021.

 The Cairns Indigenous Art Fair (QLD) is an annual showcase of Queensland's vibrant Aboriginal and Torres Strait Islander cultures, held at the Cruise Liner Terminal, Cairns from 10-12 July.
 As the organisers say: ‘CIAF is more than an art fair, it is a festival celebrating Indigenous arts and culture.’